Zaneham/Wu/LIMITATIONS.md

 ## Scope of Detection

 Wu analyses media files for technical inconsistencies that may indicate manipulation, but it is essential to understand the boundaries of what any forensic tool can detect.
-This document describes what Wu does not detect, how a sophisticated adversary might attempt to evade detection, and why multi-dimensional analysis remains valuable despite these limitations.
+This document, compiled by **Zane**, describes what Wu does not detect, how a sophisticated adversary might attempt to evade detection, and why multi-dimensional analysis remains valuable despite these limitations.
 This transparency is not a weakness; forensic tools that do not acknowledge their limitations should be regarded with scepticism, and understanding what cannot be detected is as important as understanding what can.

 ## What Wu Does Not Detect